 Case in point: Sephora Visual Artist

 Powered by Modiface AI technology, Sephora’s online Visual Artist allows potential customers to upload a photo of themselves to “try on” makeup and experience how various products would look on them.

 The app maps the unique facial features of each user and lets users virtually apply various makeup combinations (with no mess), which are integrated into Sephora’s inventory.
 The selected products can then seamlessly be purchased via mobile.

 The Sephora app is further enhanced with video tutorials and offers personalized recommendations (such as suggested shades based on the customer’s skin tone) in real time.

 Visual Search is a technology that uses AI to allow users to search for products by simply uploading pictures of an item that catches their eye – be it in a magazine, on social media, or a passerby.

-A visual search engine can identify items in an image and find identical or similar items across a brand’s catalogue.
-No more time-consuming keyword searches (Think of the frustrating times you didn’t know how to describe with words what you want precisely) and endless scrolling.
+A visual search engine can identify items in an image and find identical or similar items across a brand’s catalog.
+No more time-consuming keyword searches (Think of the frustrating times you didn’t know how to describe with words what you wanted precisely) and endless scrolling.
 Users can now upload an image and are automatically shown similar items from retailers’ inventories.

 Case in point: Neiman Marcus & Farfetch

 Using Visual Search technology developed by Slyce, American luxury department store Neiman Marcus launched their “Snap.
 Find.
 Shop.” mobile app that enables shoppers to upload photos of objects they like in the real world to find similar products in the Neiman Marcus catalog.
 Users can then easily purchase their preferred items via the app.

 Similarly, Farfetch is embracing Visual Search with its “See it, Snap it, Shop it.” mobile app feature that lets shoppers upload pictures from anywhere to find a specific product or similar options.
 Users can select their own photos but also Instagram or Pinterest posts.